 - Being listed on the 100th page might be acceptable if your site was launched recently.

-- However, if your website has been around for decades and is still on the 100th search page, there’s something going on.
+- However, if your website has been around for decades and is still on the 100th search page, there’s something else going on.

 2. Your Bounce Rate is High / Your Average Engagement Time is Low